quadency/quad-kucoin-client/README.md

 node client for kucoin V2 api

-Client to allow easier access to Kucoin's V@ rest and websocket api.
+Client to allow easier access to Kucoin's V2 rest and websocket api.

 \* There are a handlful of assets that have been normalized to ccxt's library.